 There will be another opportunity to see the films on July 10.

-A perverse historical romance in which two lives are exposed, intermixed, doused with sentiment, and — hopefully — redeemed.
-The work revolves around a central “couple” — Pier Paolo Pasolini and Maria Callas.
+come lontano (2010) is a perverse historical romance in which two lives are exposed, inter-mixed, doused with sentiment, and – hopefully - redeemed.
+The work revolves around a central ‘couple’ - Pier Paolo Pasolini and Maria Callas.
 There is a third main character, an ambiguous villain made of steel, glass and rubber.
-Each member of our central couple has her/his own external distractions which impinge — to varying degrees — on their brief, ecstatic encounter.
-This encounter was in fact a cinematic collaboration; its product the film Medea (1969).
+Each member of our central couple has her/his own external distractions which impinge – to varying degrees - on their brief, ecstatic encounter.
+This encounter was in fact a cinematic collaboration; it’s product the film Medea (1969)

 come lontano is a formal experiment in which cinematic tropes serve as organizing devices for a work which anxiously seeks to distinguish itself from post-modern precedent.
 It hates with all its heart the notion of appropriation.
 It prefers theft, seduction, and passion - even if the theft is aggravated, the seduction botched, the passion unrequited.
 One might view the come lontano as a meager analog to Pasolini’s masterpiece, Salo, in which the pleasures of the masters – in this case the filmmaker – are taken to monstrous extremes for which no apology is offered, no acquittal sought.

 come lontano is a heartfelt homage to two singular artists whose utterly different lives, personas, and politics intersected briefly in the production of one radiant film, leaving them forever changed.
-(NTSC) World premier.
+(NTSC; 22 minutes) World premier.

-An experimental bio-pic: its heroine, Charlotte Brontë.
-A collaboration between Doug Ischar and Tom Daws, CB was commissioned by the Laumeier Museum, St. Louis, for their inaugural Nightlight series; it premiered in St. Louis on June 11.
+CB (2010) is an experimental bio-pic: its heroine, Charlotte Brontë.
+A collaboration between Doug Ischar and Tom Daws, CB was commissioned by the Laumeier Museum, St. Louis, for their inaugural Nightlight series; it premiered in St. Louis on June 11th.